Thank you for reading our post, please rate this article at the end.

 This clothing insulates against cold temperatures and allows sweat and rain to dry quickly.
 Buy your hiking shoes after getting fitted at a store like REI.

-You’ll want to feel comfortable in these shoes since you’ll wear them for hours, so try them before purchasing.
+You’ll want to feel comfortable in these shoes, as you’ll be wearing them for hours, so try them on before making a purchase.

 Hiking socks are vital to a comfortable hike.
 Wear one pair while the other dries out.

 The night and morning before your hike, be sure to eat well.
-Dinner with lots of protein and carbohydrates will give you the energy you need for the next day.
+A dinner rich in protein and carbohydrates will provide the energy you need for the next day.
 Make sure to have something filling to band on an empty stomach for breakfast.

-You’ll be using a lot more energy than usual walking uphill, so it’s essential to fuel up beforehand!
+You’ll use a lot more energy than usual walking uphill, so it’s essential to fuel up beforehand.

 Because Colorado’s weather is so unpredictable, wearing layers when hiking is essential.
 The temperature can drop significantly as you climb higher into the mountains, so even on a warm day, pack a fleece or light jacket.

-It’s never a bad idea to carry a waterproof jacket that doubles as a windbreaker, pants, beanie, and gloves — especially when hiking at higher altitudes.
+It’s never a bad idea to carry a waterproof jacket that doubles as a windbreaker, pants, a beanie, and gloves, especially when hiking at higher altitudes.

 Check the Weather

 Colorado weather is notoriously changeable, so it’s always best to be prepared for anything.
-Even if the forecast doesn’t show rain, afternoon thunderstorms are common in summer, so throwing a rain jacket in your backpack is never bad.
+Even if the forecast doesn’t show rain, afternoon thunderstorms are common in summer, so it’s always a good idea to throw a rain jacket in your backpack.

 Keep an eye out for storm clouds while you’re hiking, and double-check the weather right before you head out.